oroinc/documentation/backend/entities/doctrine-field-types.rst

      */
     protected $mapConfigField;

-The **duration** field type allows to store time duration in seconds.
+The **duration** field type allows storing time duration in seconds.
 It is an alias for an integer type.

-You can use this field type like:
+You can use this field type:

 .. code-block:: php